metalboyrick/richard-s-portfolio/README.md

 # Richard Sulisthio's Portfolio

-This is my portfolio page, currently not mobile-compatible.
+This is my portfolio page.
 Supports dark theme.

 ## Running on Dev